-The NASA SBIR program funds the research, development and demonstration of new technologies that fulfill NASA needs and have significant potential for commercialization.
+The SBIR program funds the research, development and demonstration of new technologies that fulfill NASA needs and have significant potential for commercialization.

 Optomec will work on the contract in collaboration with the Harding University, in Arkasnas, USA.
 Together, they intend to make it possible for the ALSS to: